 There are many ways to calculate the interest.
 The most common way is by adding on a percentage of the loan (called the ‘interest rate’).
 For example, if the interest rate is 10% and the loan is for £100, the interest is £10, and the amount to pay back is £100 + £10, which gives us £110.

-The FCA put the above regulation into place in order to protect clients from falling into the ‘compound interest’ trap.
+The FCA implemented that lenders can only charge ‘simple (uncompounded)’ interest in order to protect customers from falling into the ‘compound interest’ trap.
 Furthermore, if the customer pays the loan in several instalments, the interest is calculated only on the current balance of the principal.
-This is also for the benefit of the client.
+This is also for the benefit of the customer.

-But APR is still a tad confusing as lenders can interpret the definitions in different ways.
-Would the collected money be used to pay back the intial amount borrowed or the interest that has accrued on the loan?
+APR is a tad confusing, as lenders can interpret the definitions in different ways.
+Would the collected money be used to pay back the initial amount borrowed or the interest that has accrued on the loan?
 When working with payday lenders, it is always recommended to understand the APR structure they use to calculate the repayment plan.
 Equally important, what are the agreed repayment plan options they offer and how the interest applied to each option.

-Do you know the difference between APR and interest rate?
-Do you think they are the same?
+There is a big difference between APR and interest rates.
 The APR includes additional fees that you might be charged on top of the interest rate.
 If your unsecured short term loan UK lender agreed any additional fees with you, these will be included in the APR.
 The APR represents the total cost of the loan to you, explained on a per year basis.
 Naturally, you won’t be taking short term credit for a year, so you have to learn what the figure will mean for you.

 The FCA published a formula for the calculation of APR.
 The published formula relates to compound loans only.
 At the time of the writing of this article, the FCA has not yet published a formula for calculating the APR of ‘non-compound’ loans.
 Hence, at the time of the writing of this article, this is the standard in the industry and hence we do supply this parameter, even though it is wrong.